Property condition assessment: Scope

 The site inspection should be a thorough and representative picture of the structure and above mentioned building systems.
-For larger buildings, a general rule of thumb is to view 10% of the building; however, depending on the structure, floor plan and building systems, this may not be enough to afford a representative picture.
+For larger buildings, a rule of thumb is to view 10% of the building; however, depending on the structure, floor plan and building systems, this may not be enough to afford a representative picture.
 The report should include a narrative summary of the building type and condition, and cost tables of the immediate and long-term expenses of the building maintenance.

 Value proposition and users

 The users of a PCA may include a seller, a potential buyer, a lender, an investor or an owner.

 The reports may be of use for: